 Health Savings Accounts (HSAs) are financial accounts established by an individual or family to pay for qualified medical expenses.
-With an HSA, taxpayers receive a 100% income tax deduction on annual contributions, they may withdraw HSA funds tax-free to reimburse themselves for qualified medical expenses, and they may defer taking such reimbursements indefinitely without penalties.
+With an HSA, no taxes are withheld on the participant’s contributions, they may withdraw HSA funds tax-free to reimburse themselves for qualified medical expenses, and they may defer taking such reimbursements indefinitely without penalties.

-Tax-free accumulation of interest and dividends tax-free, and
+- Tax-free accumulation of interest and dividends tax-free

-Below are ten frequently asked questions about HSAs.
+Below are 10 frequently asked questions about HSAs.

 1) How do I qualify for an HSA?

 To open an HSA, you need a high deductible health plan (HDHP).
 This can be an HDHP that you purchase on your own or get through your employer’s group health insurance plan.
 In 2020, the IRS defined a high deductible health plan as any plan with a deductible of at least $1,400 for an individual or $2,800 for a family.
 An HDHP’s total yearly out-of-pocket expenses (including deductibles, copayments, and coinsurance) can’t be more than $6,900 for an individual or $13,800 for a family.
 (This limit doesn't apply to out-of-network services.)